-How Joey Valence & Brae Are Succeeding Without the Music Industry
+Interview with Joey Valence & Brae About How They Are Succeeding Without the Music Industry

 Joey Valence & Brae started releasing music on social media earlier this year.
 Over the course of a few months, their songs received millions of views and listens across every major streaming app.
 They’re performing to large crowds at festivals both in the U.S. and overseas.
 According to the rap duo, A&R (artists and repertoire) representatives are calling and trying to figure out how they’re doing it without them.

-For this interview, 22-year-olds Joey Bertolino (Joey Valence) and Braedan Lugue (Brae) are Zooming from their respective parents’ homes in Pennsylvania.
+Let’s take a step back and answer the question fans like to Google: How old are Joey Valence and Brae?
+For this interview (conducted in 2022), Joey Bertolino (Joey Valence) and Braedan Lugue (Brae) are 22-years-old and they’re Zooming from their respective parents’ homes in Pennsylvania.
 They’ve just returned from their first European tour and are preparing to do shows in Las Vegas and Chicago.
 Lugue joins the call like an old friend.
 He’s sitting in his bedroom, wearing a t-shirt and suspenders.
 Valence is in his own bedroom.
 He dons a pink, floppy beanie.
 His favorite microphone, a Shure SM7B, sits next to him on a stand he received from The Ellen Show a few months ago.

 Valence reflects on what’s been a short time span, “We’ve had this super abnormal start to our career because we blew up, streaming-wise.
 We’ve never had to work from the ground up, opening for people.”